POWER PITCH

-This isn’t just a rebrand, it’s a resolution.
 Power Pitch is about celebrating and recognizing outstanding work building power to dismantle and uproot the harmful systems that affect women, inclusive of all who identify as such, in our community.
 It is about calling attention to the positive changes and movements that are happening and how we answer that call and join in.
 It is about recognizing these power players.
+We know there is much to be done.

-Our goal with Power Pitch 2024 is to shine a light on the initiatives, programs and organizations that are building power with and for women in the areas of education, health, financial security and/or environmental resilience and regeneration.
-Join us to create a buzz of how women are leveling up for other women.
+Our goal with Power Pitch is to shine a light on the initiatives, programs and organizations that are building power with and for women in the areas of education, health, financial security and/or environmental resilience and regeneration.

-The three finalist organizations will provide a TED-talk like Pitch that speaks to how they are building POWER with the work they are doing now and, in the year, to come.
+The Power Pitch finalist organizations will provide a TED-talk like Pitch that speaks to how they are building POWER with the work they are doing now and, in the year, to come.
 These pitches will be evaluated in real time by a POWER PANEL of remarkable women who are building POWER for women through their own impactful work.

 Throughout the evening, we will hear from women who are leaders, doers, creators, problem solvers, solution suppliers, and all-around phenomenal powerhouses.
 This will be an invitation to get involved, to elevate, and celebrate.